rdtheriault/WebDev/README.md

 # WebDev

-This is just a back up of a class site.
+This is just a back up of a class site and its html folder on the server.